isabella232/journeys.en/help/using/functiongetBestSendTime.md

 # getBestSendTime {#getBestSendTime}

 Provides a predictive time of the best time for delivering an email to an individual.
-To use this function, a <xref href="eventnamespace.dita">namespace</xref> is needed.</p>
+To use this function, a [namespace](eventnamespace.dita) is needed.

 ## Category

 Adobe Experience Platform

 ## Function syntax

 `getBestSendTime(&lt;parameters>)`